 Click to download the Full Case Study.

-Snowy Monaro Region covers 9421 (mi2) with ten major urban areas, surrounded by rolling plains country and mountain ranges.
+The Snowy Monaro region covers 15,162 km2 with ten major urban areas, surrounded by rolling plains country and mountain ranges.
 The region is home to 20,707 people and reflects a degree of cultural diversity that has its roots in agriculture, early gold mining, the Snowy Mountains Scheme, timber logging and skiing industries.

 How We Helped

-The new Parsonage Creek Bridge has a 123ft span and is 32.5ft wide.
-The semi-integral design provides an incredibly robust, low-maintenance structure that will provide safer, reliable access for the local community and industry for at least the next century.
+The new Horsey Swamp Bridge has a 24m dual span design, and is 4.8m wide (for a single traffic lane).
+The integral design provides an incredibly robust, low-maintenance structure that will provide safer, reliable access for the local community for at least the next century.

 Key Project Points